BusFactor1Inc/explain/README.md

 This is the first word.  tri will take the contents of the E LOCATION and give it a random value of 1 or 0 if it's contents were intiall /, aka 1/0.
 The intial contents are always / at the start of *every run*, so you always get a fresh start with every sentence.

 From there you will prove sentances.
 The words will follow and you will find the resulting values.
-I mean, there's only 2 bits.
-The machine resets itself after every invocation, and you restart every time you enter a sentance.
-It's up to you to see how long a string of words you can make, and also, how little debugging output you can have.
+I mean, there's only 2 bits, it can't be that hard to figure them out, right?
+It's up to you to see how long a string of words you can make, and also, how little debugging output you can have and if you get a 'pass' at the end.
 That's the competition.
-The longest with the least.
-Easy right?
+The longest amount of words with the least output.
+Hopefully, the sentences might even do something useful (someday).

 This is really a game about metaprogramming.
 You will not, for long, want to program in the base #Logica itself.
 You will want to design a META PROGRAMMING (MP) system, one whic will GENERATE YOUR CODE (GYC) for you.
 This because, with so few words (although it's Turing Complete[2]), writing it by itself, I think, will get boring quite quickly.